ibm-avocados/docker-aws-rosa/README.md

 ## License & Authors

-If you would like to see the detailed LICENCE click [here](https://raw.githubusercontent.com/jjasghar/COBOL-on-k8s/master/LICENCE).
+If you would like to see the detailed LICENSE click [here](https://raw.githubusercontent.com/jjasghar/COBOL-on-k8s/master/LICENCE).

 - Author: JJ Asghar <awesome@ibm.com>
 - Co-Author: Oliver Rodriguez <odrodrig@us.ibm.com>